Volador Jr.: Total Nonstop Action Wrestling (2008)

-In 2008, Volador Jr. was given an opportunity to travel to the United States and compete for the Florida-based Total Nonstop Action Wrestling (TNA) as part of their 2008 World X Cup tournament.
-TNA decided to simply drop the "Junior" part of his name and promote him as "Volador".
-He was part of Team Mexico, working with Rey Bucanero, Último Guerrero and Averno, with TNA ignoring the fact that Volador Jr. had been rivals with all three wrestlers in Mexico.
-He made his TNA debut in an Ultimate X match at TNA's Victory Road show on July 13, 2008.
-During the World X tournament he defeated Kaz, Naruki Doi and Daivari to score four points for his team that allowed Team Mexico to win the tournament by one point.
-On October 30, 2008, Volador returned to TNA to work his first "Non-X-Cup" match, teaming up with Hiroshi Tanahashi as the two lost to The Motor City Machine Guns (Chris Sabin and Alex Shelley).
-On the edition of November 7 of TNA's weekly Impact! television show Volador teamed with Tanahashi to compete in a 4 team Ladder Match where the winning team would get a championship match against TNA World Tag Team Champions Beer Money, Inc. The match also included Team 3D, The Latin American Xchange and was won by Matt Morgan and Abyss.
-At TNA's 2008 Turning Point show, Volador participated in a 10-man X Division elimination rankings match.
-Volador was the second man eliminated from the match, which was won by Eric Young.
-The Turning Point match was Volador's last match for TNA.
+In 2008, Volador Jr. traveled to the United States to compete for the Florida-based Total Nonstop Action Wrestling (TNA) as part of their World X Cup tournament, representing Team Mexico alongside Averno, Rey Bucanero and Último Guerrero.
+TNA dropped the "Junior" part of his name and promoted him as "Volador".
+He made his debut in an Ultimate X match at the Victory Road pay-per-view on July 13, defeating Daivari, Kaz and Naruki Doi to score four points for his team, allowing Team Mexico to win the tournament by one point.
+On the October 30 episode of Impact!, Volador returned to TNA, teaming with Hiroshi Tanahashi in a loss to Motor City Machine Guns (Alex Shelley and Chris Sabin).
+On the November 6 episode, Volador and Tanahashi took part in a ladder match involving Abyss and Matt Morgan, Team 3D (Brother Devon and Brother Ray) and Latin American Xchange (Hernandez and Homicide) to determine the number one contenders for the TNA World Tag Team Championship, which Abyss and Morgan won.
+Three days later, at Turning Point, Volador participated in a ten-man X Division elimination rankings match, but was the second man eliminated by Jimmy Rave.